 Kendra joined Watsi on December 20th, 2015.
-Six years ago, Kendra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kendra's most recent donation traveled 1,900 miles to support Abigaelle, a happy and playful infant from Haiti, to fund hydrocephalus treatment so she can grow to be a strong, healthy young girl.
+Seven years ago, Kendra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kendra's most recent donation traveled 8,600 miles to support Lu, a 63-year-old Burmese refugee from Thailand, to fund cataract surgery.

 Abigaelle is an 18-month-old infant from Haiti.
 She has two siblings: one brother and one sister.
 She is a happy and cheerful baby who loves to smile and play!
 Abigaelle has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of her condition, Abigaelle has been experiencing an increase in head circumference.
 Without treatment, Abigaelle will experience severe physical and developmental delays.
 Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Abigaelle at Hospital Bernard Mevs to treat her hydrocephalus.
 This is the only site in the country where this care is currently available.
 The procedure is scheduled to take place on July 13th.
 This critical treatment will place a shunt to drain the excess fluid from Abigaelle's brain to reduce intracranial pressure and greatly improve her quality of life.
 With proper treatment, she will hopefully develop into a strong, healthy young girl.
 Abigaelle's family shares that they are looking forward to their child being healthy.